zhiguo2/PDM-calculation/README.md

 # PDM-calculation

-Wriiten to deal with the Pulse Decay Method data.
+Written for dealing with the Pulse Decay Method data.